Riemannian L-systems: Modeling growing forms in curved spaces: Freely growing forms on curved surfaces

-Interestingly, the disposition of ivy leaves is not confined to the surface of the shape.
-For this, the embedding of the generated shape onto the surface can be stopped using the \texttt{EndSpace} command.
+Interestingly, while ivy stems remain confined to the surface of a supporting structure due to the adhesion of their adventitious rootlets, ivy leaves are not subject to this constraint.
+Their petioles allow them to extend outward into free space, optimizing light capture while the stem remains anchored to the substrate.
+To model such dual behaviour, the embedding of the generated shape onto the surface can be stopped using the \texttt{EndSpace} command (see line 19).
 When incorporated into the L-string, the geometric interpretation of the subsequent modules of the string will recover the conventional behavior of L-systems within the euclidean 3D space embedding.
 For the ivy example, the normal vector to the surface at the leaf insertion point is estimated, and the turtle is reoriented accordingly.
 Subsequently, a roll rotation is then executed to establish a horizontal orientation for the leaves.
 The petioles and the leaf blades are then generated.
-This example illustrates how multiple embeddings can be combined simply within the same Riemannian L-system.
+While geodesic are intrinsic objects (only depending on the surface's metric), this example illustrates the possibility in Riemannian L-systems to use as well primitives related to the embedding of the surface in the 3D Euclidean space, and thus to take into account the full geometric information of the trunk surface.
+It also illustrates how multiple embeddings can be combined simply within the same Riemannian L-system.
 This could be generalized further by considering the generation of a plant onto multiple support structures.
 For this, the different embedding spaces can be set by inserting several \texttt{SetSpace} or \texttt{EndSpace} commands into the L-string.